firebase/firebaseui-web/GETTING_STARTED.md

 @import '@firebase-oss/ui-styles/tailwind';
 ```

-If you are using Shadcn, you typically do **not** import FirebaseUI's bundled CSS.
-The generated components inherit your Shadcn design system instead.

 ## Set up sign-in methods

 Before users can sign in, enable each provider you want in **Authentication** -> **Sign-in method** in the Firebase console.